Operation Dynamo: Rescue from Dunkirk

 Imagine working day and night deep inside Dover Castle's top secret tunnels as war raged outside, in a desperate bid to rescue the troops stranded at Dunkirk as German forces closed in.

 This life or death battle against time was won in only ten days in 1940, when Vice Admiral Bertram Ramsay pulled off a 'miracle.'
 With unreliable communications, having to quickly find massive resources of ships and men, he coordinated the operation from his HQ in the tunnels below Dover Castle.
 Rescuing 338,000 soldiers, a number far beyond expectations, Ramsay is the unsung hero whose organisation and leadership achieved the greatest rescue in our history.

 Operation Dynamo: Rescue from Dunkirk uses original news-reels and recordings, testimonies from veterans and dramatic special effects to recreate the terror and tension of these dark days of Second World War.

 Tour the tunnels

-The tour continues through some of the original rooms of the adjacent Army HQ.
-Dressed as they were throughout Second World War, they include the Gun Operations Room, Telephone Exchange, Repeater Station (communications room) and Coast Artillery Operations Room.
+The tour leads you through some of the original rooms of the Army headquarters, including operations and communications rooms, dressed as they were throughout Second World War.